 In today’s world, we have access to more information than ever before.
 At the same time, this informational abundance doesn’t guarantee us clarity or transparency and the information may not be reachable by all communities.
 Information architects organize information so it’s accessible to all people and helps them find the right answers to their questions.
 The way information is organized and structured influences the way people comprehend it.
 Making information more accessible, authentic and easier to process is the main way in which information architecture contributes to our society’s progress.

-Join us on February 18, 2017 as information architecture practitioners around the world come together to celebrate, share knowledge, and discuss the importance of strategy and structure within our communities and economies.
+Join us on February 24, 2018 as information architecture practitioners around the world come together to celebrate, share knowledge, and discuss the ways information architecture can make a difference in our communities and societies.

-Learn more about this year’s theme at 2017.worldiaday.org.
+Learn more about this year’s theme at 2018.worldiaday.org.

 Sketchnotes by Stephanie Brown

-As a special treat, we’ll have Stephanie Brown creating live sketchnotes for 2017!
+As a special treat, we had Stephanie Brown creating live sketchnotes in 2017.

 Steph is passionate about collaboration and using visuals as a platform to move conversation forward.
 Founder of the DC Graphic Facilitation Meetup, Steph leads monthly workshops that enable a multi-disciplinary community to bring visual practices into their own work.
 She has been with the WIAD DC team since the beginning, so we’re pleased to have her as our graphic facilitator for the fourth year in a row!